I Didn’t Ignore Sexist Comments For A Week. Here’s What Happened.

 Seriously, what is it with salesmen and ruining my day?

-I went to a local tech store on the second-last day of my experiment to buy a cable to connect my laptop to my work desktop monitor, knowing exactly what cord I needed.
+I went to a local tech store during this week to buy a cable to connect my laptop to my work desktop monitor, knowing exactly what cord I needed.
 While I was staring at the wall of cords, weighing up brands and prices, the sales guy sauntered over and asked if he could assist me with anything.
 I explained the cable type I was after, and he almost immediately proceeded to smugly tell me I’d gotten it wrong – that cable was not compatible with my laptop – and insisted I buy another instead.

 Now, I understand it’s his job to make sure I leave with the correct equipment I need, but I knew what I was doing, and explained that to him.
 He hadn’t seen my work monitor or my laptop.
 He didn’t know exactly what I owned and what I required.
 But he just wouldn’t give up with his mansplaining.